 While you don’t have to half-ass anything you do, you can always break a task down into sub-tasks that are less time-consuming but equally stimulating.

 According to a 2009 Stanford University study, compulsive multitaskers are less mentally organized.
 They constantly struggle to transition from one task to another.
-As a result, they have a difficult time distinguishing relevant data from the irrelevant one.
+As a result, they have a difficult time distinguishing between relevant and irrelevant data.
 Not only this, when employees balance more than one task at a time, their productivity follows a sharp decline.
 This decline can be equated to global losses of $450 million per year.

 You’re switching attention from one thing to the next, for example, music to chat alerts to email to client calls, every few minutes, without being completely present on either of them.
 Eventually, you start backtracking a lot.
 You’re constantly repeating bits and pieces of the tasks that you’ve already completed to find out where you last left off.